A nanophotonic laser on a graph: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank M. Moffa for sample preparation and Juan Jos\'{e} Saenz for fruitful discussions.
+The authors would like to thank M. Moffa for sample preparation, Yohann Machu for modelling Buffons graph and Juan Jos\'{e} Saenz for fruitful discussions.
 The research leading to these results has received funding from the Engineering and Physical Sciences Research Council (EPSRC), the Leverhulme Trust, the Royal Society, the European Research Council under the European Union's Seventh Framework Programme (FP/2007-2013)/ERC Grant Agreement n.
 306357 (ERC Starting Grant “NANO-JETS”).
-The data is publicly available in Figshare~\cite{Figshare}.